RAF Beit Daras

-Royal Air Force Beit Daras or more simply RAF Beit Daras is a former Royal Air Force station located in Bayt Daras, Israel.
+Royal Air Force Beit Daras or more simply RAF Beit Daras is a former Royal Air Force station located in Bayt Daras, Mandatory Palestine (now Israel).
+It was established in 1941 for use by the Royal Air Force, and it was later used by the Israeli Air Force as an emergency landing ground following post-war abandonment.

 History

 RAF Beit Daras was built in 1941 by the Royal Air Force in the British Mandate Palestine.
 The airfield operated as a satellite under RAF Qastina.
-It was used by de Havilland Mosquito bombers for supply flights.
-On the night of March 31, 1948, a Douglas C-54 Skymaster landed on the airfield to airlift the arms from Czechoslovakia to Israel.
-This was the first flight of Operation Balak, which was made in part of the Czechoslovak Arms Deals.
-In 1949, the British units were withdrawn from the airfield after facing increasing anti-British resistance.
+It was used by RAF de Havilland Mosquito bombers for supply flights.
+The 66th Fighter Squadron was based at RAF Beit Daras between 8 June and 5 July 1942, primarily playing a defense role.
+After World War II, the airfield was abandoned by the RAF.

+Post-war

+An aerial photograph taken in 1948, shows the runway of RAF Beit Daras in the lower left corner.

+During the 1948 Palestine war, by April, the Haganah had begun to lack armed manpower beyond what was needed for defense.
+Subsequently, the paramilitary organisation underwent reorganisation in battalion and brigade formations.
+What followed was the covert Czechoslovak Arms Deal.
+Beit Daras Airfield was briefly reactivated with the temporary installation of facilities.
+On the night of 31 March 1948, a chartered American Douglas C-54 Skymaster originating from Czechoslovakia landed at Beit Daras Airfield.
+The flight airlifted 40 MG 34 machine guns, 200 rifles, and 160,000 bullets.
+Its cargo was unloaded and handed over to the nearest settlement, and took off for Prague after two hours.
+The mission would effectively become the first flight of Operation Balak, which was done in part of the arms deal.
+This prepared the Haganah for a military operation due to launch on April 6, which led to additional airlifts taking place elsewhere.

-When British forces were withdrawn, the airfield was operated by the Israeli Air Force as an emergency landing ground for occasional manoeuvre.
+Eventually, the airfield was operated by the Israeli Air Force as an emergency landing ground for occasional manoeuvre.

 Afterwards, the airfield was used as a one-time minor civil airfield known as Kiryat Gat or El-Faluja.
-Currently, there is no remnants of the airfield.
+Currently, there are no remnants of the airfield.